influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/introduction/installation_guidelines.md

     parent: Introduction
 ---

-Please review the sections below before you begin working with InfluxEnterprise.
+Please review the sections below before you begin working with InfluxDB Enterprise.

 ## Which installation is right for me?

-There are two ways to install InfluxEnterprise.
+There are two ways to install InfluxDB Enterprise.

 The first option is the [QuickStart Installation](/enterprise_influxdb/v1.3/quickstart_installation/) process.
-We recommend the QuickStart Installation process for users looking to quickly get up and running with InfluxEnterprise and for users who are looking to evaluate the product.
+We recommend the QuickStart Installation process for users looking to quickly get up and running with InfluxDB Enterprise and for users who are looking to evaluate the product.
 The QuickStart Installation process **is not** designed for use in a production environment.

 The second option is the [Production Installation](/enterprise_influxdb/v1.3/production_installation/) process.
-We recommend the Production Installation process for users looking to deploy InfluxEnterprise in a production environment.
+We recommend the Production Installation process for users looking to deploy InfluxDB Enterprise in a production environment.

-> **Note:** If you install InfluxEnterprise with the QuickStart Installation process you will need to reinstall InfluxEnterprise with the Production Installation process before using the product in a production environment.
+> **Note:** If you install InfluxDB Enterprise with the QuickStart Installation process you will need to reinstall InfluxDB Enterprise with the Production Installation process before using the product in a production environment.

-## Requirements for InfluxEnterprise Clusters
+## Requirements for InfluxDB Enterprise Clusters

-Please review the [Clustering Guide](http://docs.influxdata.com/enterprise_influxdb/v1.3/concepts/clustering/) for an overview of the architecture and concepts in an InfluxEnterprise Cluster and the
+Please review the [Clustering Guide](http://docs.influxdata.com/enterprise_influxdb/v1.3/concepts/clustering/) for an overview of the architecture and concepts in an InfluxDB Enterprise cluster and the
 [Hardware Sizing Guide](http://docs.influxdata.com/influxdb/v1.0/guides/hardware_sizing/#general-hardware-guidelines-for-a-cluster)
 for information on provisioning the correct servers.